Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 As you’ll see below, the type of shadow you want instructs where you place your light or light source.
 You can do almost everything here with one light, but you may want to use multiple lights to control shadows.

-Keep in mind that a light source doesn't mean you have to use a flash, strobe or continuous light source designed for photography.
-You can use available light, fill cards, reflectors or anything that casts a beam of light in the direction you desire.
+Remember that a light source doesn’t mean you must use a flash, strobe or continuous light source designed for photography.
+You can use available light, fill cards, reflectors or anything that casts a beam of light in your desired direction.

 Why a Portrait Lighting Pattern is Different Than a Lighting Setup or Recipe